Tuminha/NHANES-Periodontitis-Machine-Learning-Project/docs/publication/ARTICLE_DRAFT.md

 5. **Missingness signals may partly reflect NHANES design;** portability to clinic-collected data must be tested.

 6. **US-only validation.** External validation on non-US cohorts (e.g., KNHANES) would strengthen generalizability claims.
+Next, we will harmonize KNHANES variables and report out-of-sample performance in a non-US cohort.

 7. **Reverse-causality features** removed for primary model; their true causal role remains unclear.

+8. **Severity distribution discrepancy.** Our sample shows higher severe:moderate ratios than CDC population estimates, likely due to selection bias in NHANES full-mouth exam eligibility.
+This does not affect our binary prediction task but warrants investigation.

 ### 4.8 Future Directions

-1. International replication (KNHANES, European surveys)
+1. **KNHANES validation:** Harmonize Korean National Health and Nutrition Examination Survey variables and evaluate model transportability to a non-US cohort
 2. Addition of inflammatory markers (CRP, IL-6) if available
 3. Prospective validation in clinical settings
 4. Health economic analysis of two-threshold screening strategy
+5. Investigation of severity distribution discrepancy with CDC estimates

 ---